vuejs/test-utils/docs/api/index.md

 }
 ```

-You can configure all the `global` options on both a per test basis and globally for all tests.
-[See here for how to configure project wide defaults](#global-config).
+You can configure all the `global` options on both a per test basis and also for the entire test suite.
+[See here for how to configure project wide defaults](#config-global).

 #### global.components